roomacarthur/the-tipsy-quiz/README.md

 To make a local clone of the project follow these steps:

-1. Log into your GitHub Account.
+1. Log into your GitHub account.
 2. Navigate to the [Repository](https://github.com/roomacarthur/the-tipsy-quiz).
 3. In the upper section of the repository click the dropdown named 'Code'.
 4. Copy the SHH address.